Solitons and geometrical structures in a perfect fluid spacetime: Introduction

 Replacing $T$ from (\ref{e3}) we obtain:

 for any $X$, $Y\in\chi(M)$.
-Recall that a manifold having the property that the Ricci tensor $S$ is a functional combination of $g$ and $\eta\otimes \eta$, for $\eta$ a $1$-form $g$ dual to a unitary vector field, is called \textit{quasi-Einstein} \cite{mai}.
-Quasi-Einstein manifolds arose during the study of exact solutions of Einstein field equations.
-For example, the Robertson-Walker spacetime are quasi-Einstein manifolds \cite{de}.
+Recall that a manifold having the property that the Ricci tensor $S$ is a functional combination of $g$ and $\eta\otimes \eta$, for $\eta$ the $g$ dual $1$-form of a unitary vector field, is called \textit{quasi-Einstein} \cite{mai}.
+Quasi-Einstein manifolds arose during the study of exact solutions of Einstein's field equations.
+For example, Robertson-Walker spacetimes are quasi-Einstein manifolds \cite{de}.
 They also can be taken as a model of the perfect fluid spacetime in general relativity \cite{degh}, \cite{degho}.